sandersn/manual/Assignability.md

 > `{ a: C | D, b: C | D, c: C | D } ⟹ { [P in "a" | "b"]: C | D }`
 > `{ a: C | D, b: C | D, c: C | D } ⟹ { "a": C | D, "b": C | D }`

-## Hacks
+## Hacks and Tricks

 In between simple equality and structural comparison, Typescript has quite a few special cases to handle specific types quickly.

 1. Unit and primitive types
-2. Excess properties
+2. Excess properties and weak types
-3. Weak types
+3. Recursion cutoffs
-4. Maybe cutoff

 ### Simple Types